aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/README.md

 **Note:** DREM is designed for use with AWS DeepRacer cars running firmware version 20.04 and above.
 Earlier firmware versions are not supported.
 If you need to update your device, see [Update and restore your AWS DeepRacer device](https://docs.aws.amazon.com/deepracer/"latest/developerguide/deepracer-ubuntu-update.html)

+## Automated timer

+Instructions for the automated timer can be found [here](./leaderboard-timer/README.md)

+Please note that the most recent release of Raspberry Pi OS "Bookworm" is currently not supported, please use "Bullseye" (Legacy) for the RPi operating system.

 ## Deployment

 ### Deployment prerequisites